mabhijithn/irregulars-neureka-codebase/training/3-DNN/README.md

 ## README file for the base detection neural network code for the Neureka data

-* Data Loading.ipynb
+* 3-load-data.py

 This file processes a directory structure of EEG recordings, preprocessed with ICLabel or not, and prepares a data structure fit for training the neural network.

-* Training U-net.ipynb
+* 3-train-unet.py

-Notebook providing code for training a model on either raw EEG, Wiener filtered EEG, or ICLabel processed EEG.
+Script providing code for training a model on either raw EEG, Wiener filtered EEG, or ICLabel processed EEG.
 The notebook saves the model parameters during training for later use.

-* Preparing Predictions.ipynb

-This notebook takes previously trained model parameters and a file containing preprocessed EEG and prepares individual predictions for our three different types of data (raw EEG, Wiener filtered and ICLabel) for fusion and post-processing.

-* attention_unet_{raw, iclabel, wiener}.h5
+* utils.py

-Saved model weights for the raw EEG, ICLabel data and Wiener filtered EEG respectively.
+File with utility code for the data generator and building the U-net